Trimble Architects

 Identify Who and How

-Next, you must identify those involved in the project, which may be affected by these health and safety risks.
-You must assess every person involved during the project, which might be at risk and how they might be at risk.
-This includes your construction workers, other people using the site as well as the general public.
+Next, you must identify the members of staff who may be affected by health and safety risks.
+Assess every person involved in the project and how they might be at risk.
+This includes your construction workers, site managers and the general public.
+Check potential hazards and document your findings to manage risks effectively.

 Evaluate and Prioritise